Amazon Publishing: History

 In June 2012, Amazon purchased Avalon Books, a small 62-year-old publisher that specializes in romance and mysteries with a back-list of around 3,000 titles.
 The books will be published under Amazon's imprints based in Seattle.
 In November, it was announced that Laurence Kirshbaum's position would expand to include "editorial leadership for the Seattle and New York adult imprints, as well as Amazon Children's Publishing."
-In addition it was announced that Amazon would be opening a new European publishing division, which will focus on "expanding the English-language audience through its English-language bookstores in the U.K., Germany, France, Italy, and Spain."
+In addition, it was announced that Amazon would be opening a new European publishing division, which will focus on "expanding the English-language audience through its English-language bookstores in the U.K., Germany, France, Italy, and Spain."
 Vicky Griffith, formerly publisher of the Seattle imprints, will be the new EU publisher.
 In December 2012, Brilliance Audio, a division of Amazon, announced the creation of a publishing imprint called Grand Harbor Press which will focus on original self-help and inspirational hardcover, paperback and e-books.

 In January 2013, Amazon announced two children's and young adult imprints.
 The first imprint is called Two Lions, featuring picture books, chapter books, and middle-grade fiction.
 The second imprint is called Skyscape, publishing fiction for young adults.
-In March, Amazon announced a New York-based literary fiction imprint that will publish novels, short stories and memoir.
+In March, Amazon announced a New York-based literary fiction imprint that would publish novels, short stories and memoirs.
 Called Little A, it was initially overseen by senior editor Ed Park.
 Amazing Publishing launched its comic book and graphic novel imprint, Jet City Comics, on July 9.
-Jet City Comics will be adapting existing books into comics for Kindle e-reader and print.
+It will adapt existing books into comics for Kindle e-reader and print.

 In October 2013, Amazon Publishing announced a new weekly digital literary magazine called Day One.
 The magazine focused on short fiction and poetry, including works from new authors and foreign authors in English translation.
 Each issue looked at one fiction writer and one poet each week, including a short story and poem with each issue.
 The issues were accessed through Kindle devices.
 Issues contained an introductory essay about a writer, author interviews, illustrations and playlists.
 The phrase "Day One" has often been used by Bezos in annual reports to shareholders as a way to experiment and fight complacency: "This is still Day 1."

 In March, 2014, Amazon Publishing opened a German-language department based in Munich under the direction of publisher Sarah Tomashek.
 According to Amazon, the "European Amazon Publishing team will acquire German-language fiction for publication in Kindle and print editions available on Amazon websites."

 In November, 2017, Amazon Publishing announced a new imprint Amazon Original Stories for works of fiction and non-fiction that can be read in a single sitting ranging from 5,000 to 20,000 words.

-In February 2018, Amazon Publishing announced a new imprint TOPPLE Books focused on revolutionary feminist voices with Jill Soloway as the Editor-at-Large.
+In February 2018, Amazon Publishing announced a new imprint Topple Books focused on revolutionary feminist voices with Joey Soloway as editor-at-large.